B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/penal_code_en.md

 - **Criminal fine: $20,000**
 - **Sentence: 60 - 100 months**

+### <a id="5.7"></a><span style="color: #0088CC">5.7 Obligation of Proper Identification</span>

+All persons are required to possess and present identification appropriate to their role and activities.
+While pedestrians are advised to carry an identification card (recommended), the following are mandatory for exercising the rights and benefits associated with certain licenses:

+- **Driver:** Must carry a valid driver's license.
+- **Miner:** Must hold a valid mining license.
+- **Trucker:** Must have a commercial transport license.
+- **Fisherman:** Must possess a fishing license.
+- **Tow Truck Operator:** Must have a towing license.
+- **Pilot (airplane):** Must present a pilot's license.
+- **Boat Operator:** Must hold a navigation license.
+- **Weapon User:** Must have a weapon permit when using arms.

+Failure to present the identification required by authorities or within regulated activities can be punished with:

+- **Administrative fine: $10,000**

 ## <a id="6"></a><span style="color: #0088CC">CH.
 6 Offenses Against Persons</span>

 ### <a id="6.1"></a><span style="color: #0088CC">6.1 Criminal Threats</span>